Septias/bachelor-thesis/overview.typ

 The import statement semantics of nix come in very handy at this point.
 Import statements act just as function calls with the only difference being, that the goto location is defined by path and not by name.
 Other than that, they can take arguments just as a function, and then try to apply given arguments to the file's expression.

 This language design comes in very handy because that way, import statements do not occur at the top of the file where it would need to be decided how to continue typechecking them.
-They occur right at the location where they are needed, sometimes in let statements or record fields.
-This way, the laziness of records and let statements could already be enough to get laziness into the language.
+They occur right at the location where they are needed, sometimes in let-expressions or record fields.
+This way, the laziness of records and let-expressions could already be enough to get laziness into the language.
 As for the practical approach, I propose a new marker type which can be set to bindings of a context.
 This marker type should contain all the information to go back to type inference at a previous location.
 This probably means cloning the context or restoring it to the previous state – cloning is probably easier.
 Another approach could be to keep the names undefined and add another mapping between names and reconstruction information somewhere that acts as a fallback.